Research into safeguarding in Christian faith contexts

 As a charity we are committed to being a learning organisation.
-To do this, we commission academically rigorous and timely research to help develop best practice around safeguarding within the faith sector in the UK and internationally.
+To do this, we commission academically rigorous and timely research to help develop best practice around safeguarding within the faith sector in the UK and internationally, and to inform the development of our training, practice guidance and advice.

 In 2021, we partnered with the Department of Psychology at the University of Chester to conduct research into the experiences of safeguarding leads in their roles in Christian faith contexts in the United Kingdom before, during and post Covid-19.